Psychological Healing

 What about terrorism?
 Surely we have a legal right to avenge ourselves.

-When saying anything about terrorism, we must keep in mind two fundamental points:
+When saying anything about terrorism, it is important to keep in mind two fundamental points:

 1.